coreycosman/bmo-test/answers-to-technical-questions.md

 4) How would you improve the customer experience of the JUST EAT website?

   I would consider adding the option to search by other parameters than address upon landing.
-It might be nicer for users to arriver and type a specific restuarant, or food, into the search bar (perhaps if location was not a current priority for them) rather than being limited only searching by address.
+It might be nicer for users to arrive and type a specific restuarant, or food, into the search bar (perhaps if location was not a current priority for them) rather than being limited only searching by address.
 This may more efficiently take a user where they are looking to go on the app.

 5) Please describe yourself using JSON.